Athozus/Primus/README.md

 ### Debian

-Do in the directory you choosed
+Run in the directory you choosed...
 ```shell
 wget https://github.com/AirSThib/Primus/releases/download/0.2.1-beta/primus_0.2.1-beta.deb
 ```

-And install it
+...Install it...
 ```shell
 sudo dpkg -i primus_0.2.1-beta.deb
 ```

-Launch it with
+...
+And launch it with
 ```shell
 primus
 ```